mrets/Operating-Procedures/api-docs/scenarios/transfer-certificates.md

   }
 }
 ```
+### Enqueue Transaction

+Once the draft transaction details are completed the user transaction needs to be enqueued with this call to submit it:

+    PUT /v1/public/rec/user_transactions/<user transaction uuid>/enqueue

+##### Response
+    Status: 200 OK

 ## Initiating an External Transfer

 All transactions are initiated in the same way.
 See [Drafting a transaction](#drafting-a-transaction)